kmmbvnr/viewflow-docs-v1/docs/forms_templatetags.rst

         <button type="submit" name="_submit" class="btn">Submit</button>
     </form>

-There is a lot of other parts declared in default templates.
+There are a lot of other parts declared in default templates.
 See template code for details.
-If your widget is so special, you can completly override its rendering
+Even whole field rendering could be overridden.

 .. code-block:: html